 This won’t catch every case (some VPNs tunnel over TCP/443), but it removes low-hanging fruit and makes it much harder for users to casually bypass your filters.

-Basic port and domain blocking will stop many VPNs, but more advanced VPN services are designed to mimic normal HTTPS traffic so they can slip through undetected.
-This is where Deep Packet Inspection (DPI) and TLS fingerprinting become essential.
+Basic port and domain blocking will stop many VPNs, but advanced services are designed to mimic normal HTTPS.
+This is where Deep Packet Inspection (DPI) and TLS fingerprinting help—especially once you’ve limited QUIC (Step 4) so traffic falls back to TCP/443 where these controls are most effective.

 Users don’t need a full VPN to bypass filtering—simple local DNS changes can route their lookups around your resolver.
 Add to that Encrypted DNS (DNS-over-HTTPS and DNS-over-TLS), and you have two common paths that quietly undermine Acceptable Use enforcement.
 Treat DNS evasion with the same priority as VPN blocking.